-We are proposing all refuge lands that are found to be compatible with hunting and fishing be opened.
+We are proposing all refuge lands, existing and future, that are found to be compatible with hunting and fishing be opened.
 See Table 1 below for the units and divisions that are open to hunting.

 Table 1.
 Silvio O. Conte Division and Unit Acres Open to Hunting